To find out all about Coronavirus-related unemployment benefits

 1. Help Towards Student Debt and Housing

 The student loan debt crisis is bad and getting worse.
 College graduates are finding jobs, but their wages aren’t going up.
 Those in the workforce are making payments late and falling into delinquency.
 This issue does not stop with just students as people older than 60 also have student loans and this has quadrupled over the last 10 years.

 This terrible cycle can be broken if companies offer student loan support in addition to regular salary.
-There are providers of the 401(k) programs which offer employers student loan assistance.
+There are providers of the 401(k) programs that offer employers student loan assistance.
 It’s a given that student loan assistance will help in a long way.
 Also in addition to this, you can consider offering a mortgage assistance program for housing.
-The best part is not only will employees enjoy a fast track way to home ownership, but it will also make them stay with the company longer.
+The best part is not only will employees enjoy a fast track way to homeownership, but it will also make them stay with the company longer.

 2. Forward-thinking Travel Policies

 It is found that 59% of candidates consider travel policies when they choose an employer.
 They take this into account more than just book a flight.
 The movement to make employee comfort a priority in business travel plans is what 79% of business travelers regard and this affects job satisfaction.